lauradotcom/songcrush/README.md

 This is a playlist creation app that uses Spotify's API.
 Based on Codecademy's React capstone project, "Jammming," I have rebranded the app, restructured the stylesheets to make it mobile-first, and added more features and style modifications to improve its overall UX.
 I will continue to streamline the app by implementing more features.

-You can reference the original Jammming solution project here: http://jammming.s3-website-us-east-1.amazonaws.com/
+The deployed version on Github Pages is available here: https://lauradotcom.github.io/songcrush/ You can reference the original Jammming solution project here: http://jammming.s3-website-us-east-1.amazonaws.com/

 ## Current Features